edgedb/edgedb/docs/intro/index.rst

   documentation for Gel's :ref:`GraphQL <ref_graphql_overview>` endpoint.

 - **CLI**
-  Complete reference for the ``edgedb`` command-line tool.
+  Complete reference for the |gelcmd| command-line tool.
 The CLI is self-documenting—add the ``--help`` flag after any command to print the relevant documentation—so you shouldn't need to reference this section often.